Background - Extension of the Open Research Data Pilot in Horizon 2020

 - how to fill in reporting tables for publications, deliverables and

-- process for continuous reporting in the grant management system of the Participant portal.
+- process for continuous reporting in the grant management system of the Funding & Tenders Portal.

 Reimbursement of costs